acne causes treatment

 The way you take care of your skin has a big effect on your acne.
 Here’s what you should do:

-• Skin hygiene.
-Wash your face no more than twice daily using a gentle non-soap facial skin cleanser and warm (not hot) water.
-Some providers recommend avoiding use of a washcloth or loofah, and instead using the hands to wash the face.
-Vigorous washing or scrubbing can worsen acne and damage the skin’s surface.
-Do not pick or squeeze pimples because this may worsen acne and cause skin swelling and scarring.
-It can also cause lesions to become infected.
+• Skin Hygiene: Wash your face no more than twice daily using a gentle non-soap facial cleanser with warm (not hot) water.
+Some providers recommend using hands instead of a washcloth or loofah to wash the face to avoid irritation.
+Vigorous washing or scrubbing can exacerbate acne and harm the skin’s surface.
+Avoid picking or squeezing pimples to prevent worsening acne, skin swelling, scarring, and the risk of infection.

-• Moisturizers.
-Use of a moisturizer minimizes dryness and skin peeling, which are common side effects of some acne treatments.
-Moisturizers that are labeled as “non-comedogenic” are less likely to block skin pores.
+• Moisturizers: Use moisturizer to minimize dryness and peeling, which are common side effects of certain acne treatments.
+Use products labeled as “non-comedogenic” to reduce the likelihood of blocking skin pores.

-• Sun protection.
-Some acne treatments increase the skin’s sensitivity to sunlight (eg, retinoids, doxycycline).
-To minimize skin damage from the sun, avoid excessive sun exposure and use a sunscreen with SPF 15 or higher before sun exposure.
+• Sun Protection: As some acne treatments heighten sensitivity to sunlight (e.g., retinoids, doxycycline), protect your skin by avoiding excessive sun exposure and applying sunscreen with SPF 15 or higher before going out.

 Can I treat my own acne?

-If you have mild acne, you can try to treat yourself with non-prescription products initially.
-Non-prescription acne treatments may include salicylic acid, benzoyl peroxide, sulfur, alpha hydroxy acids, or tea tree oil, all of which are available in non- prescription strengths.
-A combination of these treatments may be more effective than using one single product alone.
-If you do not improve after three months of using non-prescription products or you have moderate or severe acne, consult a healthcare provider for advice on the most effective treatments.
+If you have mild acne, consider non-prescription products initially.
+Salicylic acid, benzoyl peroxide, sulfur, alpha hydroxy acids, or tea tree oil are available in non-prescription strengths.
+Combining these treatments may enhance effectiveness.
+If there’s no improvement after three months or if you have moderate or severe acne, consult a healthcare provider for personalized advice on more effective treatments.

 Acne treatment

-There is no single best treatment for acne, and combinations of treatments are sometimes recommended.
-Since acne lesions take at least eight weeks to mature, you should use a treatment for a minimum of two to three months before deciding if the treatment is effective.
+There is no single best treatment for acne, and healthcare providers may suggest combinations of treatments.
+Since acne lesions typically take at least eight weeks to mature, you should use a treatment for a minimum of two to three months before assessing its effectiveness.

 Noninflammatory acne